 Working closely with GoPath Laboratories, Auctus Capital Partners helped the company secure a financing package that enables the client to pursue new growth and enhance its go-to market strategy for innovation and technologies that will lead advancements in tracking early signs of cancer recurrence.

-In the short term, looking at the second half of 2021, we will also continue to see larger pharmaceutical companies acquire small and mid cap biotechs to preserve their pipelines.
+In the short term, looking to the end of 2021, we will also continue to see larger pharmaceutical companies acquire small and mid cap biotechs to preserve their pipelines.
 Newer therapeutics require years for development and cost millions to advance.
 As such, external deals will remain one of the most important innovation sources against a backdrop of declining R&D returns, greater pricing pressures and declining (or stagnant) sales of mature drugs.

 Through an accelerated recovery and post pandemic, there will likely be a resurgence in demand for elective medical procedures that will put a strain on existing resources.
 Some medical procedures, such as cosmetic and dermatological, will not be time-sensitive.
 Others, such as cardiology and radiative-oncology will be very time-sensitive.
 Medical resources for testing and elective procedures may be constrained for months in a post pandemic environment as the health care landscape continues to adapt.